MoreliaTalk/morelia_server/CONTRIBUTING.md

 Include the following in your patch:

-- All patches create in [develop](https://github.com/MoreliaTalk/morelia_server/tree/develop).
+- all patches are created in separate branches.
 For example new branch name ``develop-#xxx``.
 Where xxx in name is the issue number.
 - Use [Flake8](https://github.com/PyCQA/flake8) to format your code.
+- Check types in your code using [mypy](https://github.com/python/mypy)
 - Include tests if your patch adds or changes code.
 Make sure the test not fails.
 - Update any relevant docs pages and docstrings.
 Doc pages and